 Central Synagogue - New York City

 Central Synagogue following August 1998 fire (photo: NYC Architecture Image website)

 In 1995, the synagogue's building committee elected to launch a five-year restoration plan to improve seating, acoustics, functionality, and to install air conditioning.
-In August 1998, three days before the air conditioning was to be turned on, Central Synagogue nearly burned to the ground.
+On August 28, 1998, three days before the air conditioning was to be turned on, Central Synagogue nearly burned to the ground.
 The fire destroyed most of the building, including the roof.
-Fortunately the ark, and the torahs (scared scrolls) were saved.
+Fortunately the ark, and the torahs (sacred scrolls) were saved.

+Central Synagogue - New York City